Positive Traces on Certain ${\rm SL}(2)$ Coulomb Branches: Introduction

 In the case when $\mc{A}$ is filtered, Etingof and Stryker~\cite{etingof2020short} proved that twisted traces satisfying a certain nondegeneracy condition correspond to short nondegenerate star-products on $\gr\mc{A}$ introduced by Beem, Peelaers and Rastelli~\cite{BPR}.
 Positive traces correspond to unitary short star-products.
 In the case when $\mc{A}$ comes from a superconformal field theory, there is a certain unitary short star-product on $\gr\mc{A}$ that reflects the properties of the corresponding field theory.
 In some cases, a positive trace is unique up to scaling, which allows us to compute the corresponding unitary short star-product.

-Another physical motivation, which does not require $\mc{A}$ to be filtered, comes from the work of Gaiotto~\cite{GaiottoSphere} and Gaiotto and Teschner~\cite{GT}.
-When $\mc{A}$ is a quantized Higgs/Coulomb branch of a superconformal field theory, there is a certain physically motivated choice of a conjugation $\rho$ and a trace $T$.
-It is expected that $T$ is positive.
-If this is the case, let $\mc{H}$ be a completion of $\mc{A}$ with respect to $(\cdot,\cdot)$.
-Then $\mc{A}$ acts on $\mc{H}$ by unbounded operators of left and right multiplication $L_a$, $R_a$.
-It is expected that we can choose the domain of the operators so that $L_a^*=R_{\rho(a)}$.
-Also, the image $v_0$ of $1\in\mc{A}$ in $\mc{H}$ satisfies $L_av_0=R_av_0$.
-The algebra $\mc{A}$ with the action on $\mc{H}$ provides more information about the field theory than the algebra $\mc{A}$ on its own.
+Another physical motivation comes from the work of Gaiotto~\cite{GaiottoSphere} and Gaiotto and Tesch\-ner~\cite{GT}.
+When $\mc{A}$ is a quantized Higgs/Coulomb branch of a superconformal field theory, there is a certain physically motivated choice of a conjugation $\rho_{\text{sph}}$ and a trace $T_{\text{sph}}$.
+We call $T_{\text{sph}}$ {\it sphere trace.} Physicists expect $T_{\text{sph}}$ to be positive and it would be useful to have a mathematical proof of that.
+The sphere trace was introduced by Gaiotto and Okazaki~\cite{GO}, where they proposed a~formula for the sphere correlation functions of Coulomb/Higgs operators in terms of the sphere trace.

+The algebra $\mc{A}$ does not have to be filtered, and Gaiotto and Teschner consider $K$-theoretic Coulomb branches.
+An advantage of $K$-theoretic Coulomb branches is that $\rho_{\text{sph}}$-positive trace should always be unique up to scaling.
+A mathematical proof of that is much more complicated than just proving positivity of $T_{\text{sph}}$ and the uniqueness statement is very useful for the following reason.

+Suppose that $\mc{A}$ indeed has a unique $\rho_{\text{shp}}$-positive trace $T_{\text{sph}}$.
+In this case, we canonically produce a Hilbert space $\mc{H}$ with an action of $\mc{A}\times\mc{A}^{{\rm op}}$ as follows.
+The space $\mc{H}$ be a completion of $\mc{A}$ with respect to $(a,b)=T_{\text{sph}}(a\rho_{\text{sph}}(b))$ and $\mc{A}$ acts on $\mc{H}$ by unbounded operators of left and right multiplication $L_a$, $R_a$.
+The pair $(\mc{A},\mc{H})$ is useful for understanding the superconformal field theory that $\mc{A}$ came from.
+See \cite[Section~1.3]{GT} for the discussion of class $\mc{S}$ theories and the uniqueness of the trace.
+The same motivation applies to $K$-theoretic Coulomb branches of not necessarily conformal supersymmetric gauge theories; see \cite[Section~2.2]{GT} for the discussion of how do non-conformal theories fit into their picture.

-In this article we classify positive traces in the following two cases, described in more details below.
-First is when $\mc{A}$ is a deformation of a Kleinian singularity of type $D$ satisfying a certain condition.
-Second is when $\mc{A}$ is an algebra containing quantized $K$-theoretic Coulomb branches of pure $\SL(2)$ and $\PGL(2)$ gauge theories.
+In this article, we classify positive traces in the following two cases, described in more details below.
+The first is when $\mc{A}$ is a deformation of a Kleinian singularity of type $D$ satisfying a~certain condition; we study this case in Sections~\ref{sec:prelim}--\ref{sec:pos}.
+The second is when $\mc{A}$ is an algebra containing quantized $K$-theoretic Coulomb branches of pure $\SL(2)$ and $\PGL(2)$ gauge theories; we study this case in Sections~\ref{SecAlgebra}--\ref{SecPositiveTraces}.
+In particular, our results imply that the sphere trace $T_{\text{sph}}$ is positive when $\mc{A}$ is the quantized $K$-theoretic Coulomb branch of pure $\SL(2)$ or $\PGL(2)$ gauge theory.

-A Kleinian singularity is a quotient $\CC^2 / G$, where $G$ is a finite subgroup of the special linear group $\SL_2(\CC)$.
+The first case we study deals with Kleinian singularities.
+A Kleinian singularity is a quotient~$\CC^2 / G$, where $G$ is a finite subgroup of the special linear group $\SL_2(\CC)$.
 The Kleinian singularity $\CC^2 / G$ has as its coordinate ring the commutative graded algebra $A = \CC[u, v]^G$ of $G$-invariant polynomials in two variables.

 Finite subgroups of $\SL(2,\CC)$ are classified up to conjugation by simply-laced Dynkin diagrams.
 The $A_{n-1}$ diagram corresponds to the cyclic subgroup generated by

 The $D_{n-1}$ diagram corresponds to the group generated by